 - All staff, unless they are exempt, wear face coverings in any communal spaces of the school

 - Staff are also able to carry out twice weekly Lateral Flow Tests on themselves

 Below is an outline of some of the arrangements that will be put into place in school for when your child restarts in order to keep the bubbles apart:

 Beginning and end of school day

-In order to help maintain social distancing, there will be a one-way system around the school.
+In order to help maintain social distancing, there will continue to be a one-way system around the school.
 Certain gates will be designated for entrances and others for exits.
 These will be clearly signposted.
 All children in Reception to Year 6 will start school at 8:45am and finish at 3:15pm.
 It is important that you drop off and collect on time, and do not loiter in or around the school grounds.
+Please see the attached map which illustrates the gates that have been identified as entrances and those that are exits.
 There will be a member of staff on each gate to greet and direct you.

 Pupils will be expected to wash their hands on entering the school building and will be encouraged to wash / sanitise their hands at regular points during the school day.
 Any parents with appointments will also be expected to use hand sanitiser on entry into the school office.
 The hand sanitiser that we will use will contain alcohol.
 If you would not like your child to use this, please make your child’s class teacher aware of this so that we can ensure additional hand washing is in place as an alternative.